For the membership year April 2021 to March 2022

 The Association’s strategy is to focus on three key areas:

 - Leveraging New Zealand's emissions reduction imperative to enable the energy transition to renewables, particularly wind energy.

 - Optimising wind energy’s position and ensuring the regulatory environment supports wind farm development.

 - Expanding the opportunity for wind energy development to enable community and industrial projects including wind's integration with other technologies.

 The imperative to strengthen the resource management system to recognise the national importance of renewable electricity generation and enable transmission remains urgent.
-Other important areas to progress include:

 With the right policy settings, including actions to reduce emissions, the abundance of economic renewable resources in New Zealand can be developed to support a sustained growth in electricity demand.

-It is clear that the wind industry is at the forefront of an exciting future contributing towards New Zealand meeting its climate change goals.
+Decarbonisation of the energy sector beckons, and it is clear that the wind industry is at the forefront of an exciting future contributing towards New Zealand meeting its climate change goals.